Best Known For

 Answer questions and see how you rank against other players.Play Now

 In 1960, while at Bell, West teamed up with fellow scientist Gerhard M. Sessler to develop an inexpensive, highly sensitive, compact microphone.
-In 1962, they finished development on the electret microphone.
-By 1968, the microphone was in mass production.
-James and Sessler's invention became the industry standard, with 90 percent of all contemporary microphones—including telephones, tape recorders, camcorders, baby monitors and hearing aids—using their technology.
+In 1962, they finished development on the product, which relied on their invention of electret transducers.
+By 1968, the electret microphone was in mass production.
+West's and Sessler's invention became the industry standard, and today, 90 percent of all contemporary microphones—including the ones found in telephones, tape recorders, camcorders, baby monitors and hearing aids—use their technology.

 © 2013 A+E Networks.
 All rights reserved.